 Lower Facial Reanimation

 The goals of facial paralysis reconstruction include achieving symmetry at rest, dynamic facial movement, and appropriate eyelid function.
-This chapter aims to address the non-surgical and surgical methods of lower facial reanimation with focus on delineating static and dynamic options.
+This section aims to address the non-surgical and surgical methods of lower facial reanimation with focus on delineating static and dynamic options.

 Request your consultation with Dr. Azizzadeh today